adamprime/adamtervort/content/posts/dark-mode-browser.md

 date: 2020-01-07T19:17:06-06:00
 lastmod: 2020-01-07T19:17:06-06:00
 draft: false
 description: "Here's a magic browser extension that puts any website in dark mode.
-Try it--your eyes will thank you. "
+Try it--your eyes will thank you."
 show_in_homepage: true
 show_description: false